 Marcel Hirscher also gives some tips on choosing the right on choosing the right ski: “There is room to maneuver for the binding plate: Should I mount it a few millimeters or centimeters forward or backward?
 What material should we use?
 What kind of wood, steel, stainless steel, plastic or glass?
 What material should we use for the damping elements?
 It’s just like Formula 1.”

-Just as the racing cars used by Lewis Hamilton and Nico Rosberg are nothing like the everyday Mercedes cars from the car dealership, the skis used by Hirscher, Svindal, Neureuther, Pinturault and other fellow professionals are nothing like the skis you can buy in the shops.
+Just as the racing car used by Lewis Hamilton is nothing like the everyday Mercedes cars from the car dealership, the skis used by Hirscher, Svindal, Neureuther, Pinturault and other fellow professionals are nothing like the skis you can buy in the shops.
 All the world-class athletes have their own specially-made skis, tailored to their bodies, painstakingly designed, prepared at great expense and developed to incorporate the latest technology.

 A change in ski manufacturer or shoe brand is therefore a big risk for a professional skier.
 And yet it is often the case that a skier suddenly enjoys great success after making such a change.